-The Animation and Game Entrance Examination assesses competencies and characteristics such as creativity, perceptiveness and imaginativeness, visualization and visual thinking skills, the ability to independently and systematically develop meaningful design concepts related to the field of animation and games, practical artistic and technical skills, motivation for the field of study and interest in animation and game culture and technology.
+The Animation and Game Entrance Examination assesses competencies and talents such as creativity, the use of technology to implement ideas, perceptiveness and imaginativeness, problem solving skills, visualization and visual thinking skills, the ability to independently and systematically develop meaningful design concepts related to the field of animation and games, motivation for the field of study and and interest in animation and game culture and technology.

-In order to apply for the Artistic Entrance Examination you must submit a digital portfolio with 3 work samples.
-These must be projects related to the field of animations and games, such as: storyboards/animatics, concept art, 3-D graphics, animations, digital games/game prototypes.
-You may submit a maximum of 3 digital work samples.
-However each work sample can be a project consisting of several related elements.
+In order to take the Entrance Examination you must submit a digital portfolio with 3 work samples.
+The work samples must be projects related to the field of animations and games.
+For more informations please refer to the FAQs.

-The Animation and Game Entrance Examination consists in two stages: a Portfolio Examination (Stage 1) and a Presence Examination (Stage 2).
+The Animation and Game Entrance Examination consists of two stages: a Portfolio Examination (Stage 1) and a Presence Examination (Stage 2).

 During the Portfolio Examination (Stage 1) the application portfolios are assessed by the Board of Examiners.
 Applicants must pass the Portfolio Examination to get admitted to the Presence Examination (Stage 2).

 The Presence Examination (Stage 2) is a full day examination.
-It will be carried out from 27.06.-01.07.2022 at Media Campus Dieburg and consists in several assignments and an interview.
+It is carried out at Media Campus Dieburg and consists of several practical assignments and an interview.
 Please note: Depending on the Covid-19 situation the Presence Examination might be carried out online.
+The 2023 Presence Examination will be carried out in the week from 26.06.-30.06.2023.

 FAQs about the Digital Portfolio

 The work samples should be related to the field of animations and games.
-So for example you can include storyboards, character designs, concept art, cartoons/graphics novels (excerpts), flip books, classic or 3-D animations, board game designs, game prototypes, 3D graphics.
+So for example you can include:

-One work sample should be considered as a project and not so much as a single element.
-So for example if you wish to include character designs, it is advisable to demonstrate conceptual depth by producing a series of concepts (variations, poses, facial expressions, turnarounds etc) and not just one single drawing.
+Each work sample should be considered as a project and not so much as a single element.
+So for example:

-Important: If you submit a game prototype, include a gameplay video!
+If you submit a game prototype or finished video game, include a gameplay video!

 May I submit more than 3 work samples?

-You should stick to 3 work samples.
+You must stick to 3 work samples.
 However, a single work sample can consist of several related items.
-So you should rather consider the 3 work samples as three projects which are shown through a small choice of characteristic elements.
-This will allow you to demonstrate conceptual depth.
+So you should rather consider the 3 work samples as three projects which are represented through a choice of characteristic elements.
+This will allow you to demonstrate your creative, methodological and technological approach.

-If you consider submitting an idea for an animated short you can present it in form of a storyboard or animatic and include some environment concept paintings.
+If you consider submitting an idea for an animated short you can present it in form of a storyboard or animatic and include some environment concepts and/or character concepts

-In the case of 3-D art it is advisable to include concept drawings and present the final result in form of a turnaround or flythrough video on top of a single rendered image.
+In the case of 3-D art it is advisable to include concept drawings and present the final result in form of a mesh and a turnaround or flythrough video in addition to the rendered image.

 Can I submit written stories, scripts or game concepts?

 You should present your work mainly in a visual form.
-You may add a written story or gameplay description for better understanding but the written elements should not exceed the length of 1 page.
-If you submit a game design concept you should visualize relevant elements of the gameplay though illustrations, sketches and/or concept art.
+You may add a written story, gameplay description or technical implementation for better understanding but the written elements should not exceed the length of 1 page.
+If you submit a game design concept you should visualize relevant elements of the gameplay though illustrations, sketches and/or concept art and include a first prototype.

 FAQs about the Presence Examination